ParentCircle empowers parents to raise successful children through holistic parenting.

 You can help your child deal with fat-shaming and develop a positive body image in the following ways:

 Expert speakJudith Matz is a US-based clinical social worker and author of 3 books on weight issues: The Diet Survivor’s Handbook, Beyond a Shadow of a Diet, and the children’s book Amanda’s Big Dream.
 In an exclusive interaction with ParentCircle, she explains: “I’d gently like to suggest that the term ‘overweight’ is fat-shaming in itself.
 Over what weight?
 Who gets to decide what the proper weight is for someone?
-So many factors impact weight, and even if we all ate and exercised the same there would be a wide variety of body sizes.
+So many factors impact weight, and even if we all ate and exercised the same, there would be a wide variety of body sizes.
 I prefer a weight-inclusive model that accepts the idea that there’s a wide range of body sizes.
-I tend to use the term ‘higher weight’ which is more neutral.
+I tend to use the term ‘higher weight’, which is more neutral.
 If your child is being fat-shamed, start by offering the same compassion you would to any other painful event in their life.
-Explain that people can be mean and that the problem is with the other person who doesn’t understand that bodies come in all sizes, or maybe is having a bad day himself.
+Explain that people can be mean and that the problem is with the other person, who doesn’t understand that bodies come in all sizes, or maybe is having a bad day himself.
 Brainstorm ways to respond to fat-shaming.
 Introducing books such as Amanda’s Big Dream can offer a way to help your child know that they are not alone, serve as a resource for teachers and other caretakers to send a message about body diversity, and model values of kindness, acceptance, and respect.” |

 Calling Ron ‘fatso’ will not motivate Ron to start running.
 Also, equating exercise to losing weight won’t help.
-This sends Ron the message that exercise is punishment for eating the wrong foods and the main reason to exercise is to change your body.
-This makes children link lack of physical activity with being fat; it interferes with one’s natural love to move their bodies because it’s fun and feels good.
-Instead, the father could:
+This sends Ron the message that exercise is punishment for eating the wrong foods, and the main reason to exercise is to change your body.
+This makes children link a lack of physical activity with being fat; it interferes with their natural love to move their bodies because it’s fun and feels good.

 |